LOVE ONE ANOTHER. AS I HAVE LOVED YOU. (JOHN 13:34)

 I have always wanted to be part of leadership, with my main goal to become a Headteacher.
 The support and guidance I have received in my time at Hampton Lucy has seen my role develop from KS lead, to Assistant Headteacher and now joint Headteacher.
 As a school leader, I wish to secure the school for the future, building on our excellent practise and Christian values and ethos.

-Neil Thomas (Chair and Finance Governor)
+Neil Thomas (LA, Chair & Finance Governor)

 Keith is a Mechanical Engineer and has worked for Jaguar Land Rover for nearly 20 years, having graduated from Bath University in 2002.

 Outside work, Keith volunteered as a Civilian Instructor in the RAF Air Cadets for over 10 years.
 In the classroom he taught children in Science, Technology, Engineering & Mathematics based subjects.
 Outside the classroom, Keith is a qualified Expedition Leader and Duke of Edinburgh Gold Assessor, helping children aged 13-17 to grow in confidence and develop an adventurous, caring and creative spirit; giving them a life-changing opportunity to be the very best they can be.